 In the year 1054 A.D., Chinese astronomers were startled by the appearance of a new star, so bright that it was visible in broad daylight for several weeks.
 Today, the Crab Nebula is visible at the site of the "Guest Star".
 Located about 6,500 light-years from Earth, the Crab Nebula is the remnant of a star that began its life with about 10 times the mass of our own Sun.
 Its life ended on July 4, 1054 when it exploded as a supernova.
 In this image, NASA's Hubble Space Telescope has zoomed in on the center of the Crab to reveal its structure with unprecedented detail.

 The Crab Nebula data were obtained by Hubble's Wide Field and Planetary Camera 2 in 1995.
 Images taken with five different color filters have been combined to construct this new false-color picture.
-Resembling an abstract painting by Jackson Pollack, the image shows ragged shreds of gas that are expanding away from the explosion site at over 3 million miles per hour.
+Resembling an abstract painting by Jackson Pollock, the image shows ragged shreds of gas that are expanding away from the explosion site at over 3 million miles per hour.

 The core of the star has survived the explosion as a "pulsar," visible in the Hubble image as the lower of the two moderately bright stars to the upper left of center.
 The pulsar is a neutron star that spins on its axis 30 times a second.
 It heats its surroundings, creating the ghostly diffuse bluish-green glowing gas cloud in its vicinity, including a blue arc just to its right.